 Francis Alÿs (born 1959, Antwerp) is a Belgian-born, Mexico-based artist.

 His work emerges in the interdisciplinary space of art, architecture, and social practice.
-In 1986, Alÿs left behind his profession as an architect and relocated to Mexico City.
+In 1986, Alÿs left behind his profession as an architect and relocated to Mexico City, where he lives and works.

 Film and audio